 5. Whilst the tart is baking, combine the celery, onion, orange, olive oil and balsamic vinegar together in a bowl, season this salt and pepper then enjoy it with your warm tart!

 5. Turkey samosas

 Yes, we have managed to do a turkey leftovers list without the ubiquitous turkey curry, but we aren't ashamed to include this popular Indian side dish.
 Be it a snack or an addition to a New Year's Eve buffet, these bad boys will quickly see off those last bits of turkey meat.

-If you have some filo pastry to hand, you can make them with that – but this easy turkey samosa recipe from Panasonic features the easiest homemade pastry.
+If you have some filo pastry to hand, you can make them with that – but this easy veg samosa recipe from Tescoc features the easiest homemade pastry and all you have to do, is swap out a third of the veg, for your turkey leftovers and voilà.
 The best thing is it can be made in a combination microwave oven, making it perfect for those days when you have filled every shelf of your oven and need some quick-win party food options.

 Turkey enchiladas can be prepared and put in the fridge to be cooked through when you need them, so they really are the perfect dish for the busy Christmas holidays.
 Add peppers, onions, sweetcorn or beans to bulk them out.
 Most recipes use cheddar or a similar style of cheese for the top, so it is also a way to use up scraps from your festive buffets.

 1. Mix the turkey (and veg) into a basic tomato, onion and garlic sauce (homemade if you can but we won't just you for using shop-bought).